kobotoolbox/docs/source/transferring_forms.md

 There may be times when you are out in the field without internet connection, but you still need to upload the latest version of the forms (i.e., the latest deployed forms in the server) to your device.
-You might also be unable to upload form submissions to the server due to a broken phone screen.
+You might also be unable to upload form submissions to the server due to a broken screen.
 In both scenarios, you will need to manually transfer forms and/or submissions by using another device.
 This support article will show you how to do this.

 You will need the following items to follow the instructions outlined below:

--   An Android mobile phone that does have the latest version of the deployed form.
+-   An Android device that has the latest version of the deployed form.
 (It is recommended to get the latest version of the deployed form to the device by selecting the **Get Blank Form** from your **KoboCollect Android app**.)
--   An Android mobile phone that does not have the latest version of the form (or even no form at all).
+-   An Android device that does not have the latest version of the form (or even no form at all).
--   Both the Android mobile phones should have the KoboCollect app already installed.
+-   Both the Android devices should have the KoboCollect app already installed.
 -   Personal computer (desktop or laptop).
--   USB cable that connects the mobile phone and the personal computer.
+-   USB cable that connects the device and the personal computer.

-Now you can follow the steps illustrated below to transfer forms and/or data manually from one Android device to another:

 **Step 1:** Open your personal computer (no internet connection is needed here).
 A PC is necessary at this phase to copy the forms and data from one Android